turnermike/bitbucket-deployment-hook/README.md

 ## Hook Script Setup

-1. Add the deployment hook code.
-If you're not already editing bitbucket-hook.php via nano, please do so.

-    $ nano bitbucket-hook.php

-3. Over the next few steps we will require some server paths.
-I suggest you open a text editor and jot down your public/html path, the path to your git repository, and the path to the directory one level up from your public/html directory on the server.
+1. Over the next few steps we will require some server paths.
+I suggest you open a text editor and jot down your public/html path, the path to your git repository on the server, and the path to the directory one level up from your public/html directory.
 We'll call this your root path.

 For example:
 Root Directory: /var/www/vhosts/yourname.com
 Public Directory: /var/www/vhosts/yourname.com/httpdocs
 Repo Directory: /var/www/vhosts/yourname.com/yourname-STAGING.git

+2. Add the deployment hook code.
+If you're not already editing bitbucket-hook.php via nano, please do so.

+    $ nano bitbucket-hook.php

+3. Copy the PHP code from bitbucket-hook.php and paste into nano.

+4. Next we need to populate the scripts settings variables.
+The most important variables here are the server paths and branch.

+    private $_branch = 'staging';   // the git branch to pull from (your server environment) private $_remote = 'origin';    // name of the git remote to pull from (leave as origin) private $_root_dir = '';        // path to the directory a level up from your public/html directory private $_public_dir = '';      // path to the public/html directory private $_repo_dir = '';        // path to the git repository directory on server private $_log = '';             // log file name
+    private $_date_format = '';     // used in log file